cristeahub/hvilkenukeerdet/README.md

 Run `make install` and you will conveniently get your executable put in `/usr/local/bin`.
 After this you will be able to run `uke` in your terminal.
+You need rust installed to be able to do this, see [the official rust webpage](https://www.rust-lang.org/).

 ## Hvilk..what?